Unlawfully Carrying a Weapon

 National Rifle Association Institute for Legislative Action (NRA-ILA) | Texas Gun Laws — The ILA is the “lobbying” arm of the NRA, and it is “responsible for preserving the right of all law-abiding individuals in the legislative, political, and legal arenas, to purchase, possess and use firearms for legitimate purposes as guaranteed by the Second Amendment to the U.S. Constitution.”
 On this website, you can see a Texas gun laws overview, read laws on purchase, possession and carrying of firearms in Texas, and view a concealed carry reciprocity map of the United States that show which states recognize Texas permits and which state’s permits Texas recognizes.
 You can also find recent news relating firearms.

 If you were arrested in Central Texas for an allegedly unlawful carrying of any kind of weapon offense, it is in your best interest to immediately retain legal counsel.
-Law Office of Price & Wiggins, P.C. aggressively defends individuals accused of all sorts of gun, weapon, and firearm crimes in Williamson County and Bell County, including Harker Heights, Hutto, Benton, Georgetown, Cedar Park, and several other nearby communities.
+Law Office of Michael J. Price, P.C. aggressively defends individuals accused of all sorts of gun, weapon, and firearm crimes in Williamson County and Bell County, including Harker Heights, Hutto, Benton, Georgetown, Cedar Park, and several other nearby communities.

 Georgetown criminal defense lawyer Michael J. Price can fight to help you achieve the most favorable possible outcome to your case, including possibly getting the criminal charges reduced or dismissed.
 You can have him provide a complete evaluation of your case as soon as you call (512) 354-1880 or fill out an online contact form to schedule a free initial consultation.